-Do you travel for work?
-If so, read on.
-I’ve compiled this massive list of business travel hacks based on my many years of business travel experience.
-These hacks are the result of hard lessons, mistakes, goof ups, epic wins and travel greatness!
+In this article you will find 101 Travel Hacks for the Business Traveler – a detailed list of how to travel smarter and smoother.
+These travel hacks are based on many years of business travel and are the result of hard lessons, mistakes, goof ups, epic wins and travel greatness!

-If you employ the work travel hacks I share below you are destined for epic travel greatness!
+Whether you travel for work or simply travel for pleasure, if you employ the travel hacks we provide below you are destined for epic travel greatness!
 Ok…maybe just smooth traveling.

 What is a business travel hack?